Ross Wallace: Sheffield Wednesday

 On 10 July 2015, Wallace joined Championship team Sheffield Wednesday on a one-year deal following his release from Burnley.
 Upon joining the club, he was given a number thirty–three shirt.

-Wallace made his debut for Sheffield Wednesday in the opening game of the season against Bristol City and set up a goal for Lewis McGugan, in a 2–0 loss.
+Wallace made his debut for Sheffield Wednesday in the opening game of the season against Bristol City and set up a goal for Lewis McGugan, in a 2–0 win.
 In a follow–up match, he scored his first goal for the club in a 2–1 defeat at Ipswich Town.
 Since joining Sheffield Wednesday, Wallace quickly established himself in the first team, playing in the either the left–midfield position and right–midfield position.
 In a match against Fulham on 19 September 2015, he provided a hat–trick assists, in a 3–2 win.
-Wallace quickly made an impact since joining the club and was awarded PFA Fans’ Players of the Month for August and September.
+Wallace quickly made an impact since joining the club and was awarded PFA Fans' Players of the Month for August and September.
 A month later on 27 October 2015, he scored his second goal for Sheffield Wednesday and then set up a goal for Lucas João, in a 3–0 win against Arsenal in the fourth round of the League Cup.
 Wallace then scored his third goal for the club came in a 1–0 win over Fulham on 2 January 2016 in the Championship; a 25-yard dipping shot after cutting in from the right wing.
 His next goal for Sheffield Wednesday came on 5 April 2016 against Blackburn Rovers and scoring a winning goal, in a 2–1 win.
 However in a match against Milton Keynes Dons on 19 April 2016, he received a straight red card after an off the ball incident with Jonny Williams, in a 0–0 draw.
 After serving a three match suspension, Wallace returned to the starting line–up against Brighton & Hove Albion in the first leg of the Championshup play–offs and scored in a 2–0 win.
 In the return leg, he scored the equalising goal to help the club reach the final.
-In the Football League Championship play-off Final against Hull City, Wallace started and played 64 minutes before being substituted, as Sheffield Wednesday lost 1–0.
+In the Football League Championship play-off final against Hull City, Wallace started and played 64 minutes before being substituted, as Sheffield Wednesday lost 1–0.
 Despite missing two matches during the 2015–16 season, Wallace went on to make forty–eight appearances and scoring six times in all competitions.
 Having expressed interest on staying with the club and beyond, he signed a new contract with Sheffield Wednesday, keeping him until 2018.